keinzzzzz/the-meridian/content/Rings of Atlaax.md

 The **Rings of Atlaax** are a band of ice and dust that wrap [[Atlaax]] along its equator.
-While the rings are particularly wide, they are extremely thick, which has a great effect on the planet's climate due to the [[Ringshadow|shadows]] they cast.
+While the rings are not particularly wide, they are extremely thick, which has a great effect on the planet's climate due to the [[Ringshadow|shadows]] they cast.